-The toghest thing about playing Marcus was trying to project yourself back into that time and hope you’re always being somewhat accurate and honest.
+Channing: The toughest thing about playing Marcus was trying to project yourself back into that time and hope you’re always being somewhat accurate and honest.
 So much time separates now and from then, so it’s a challenge to try to make it as real as you can.
 Especially with the language barrier.

 Did you eat any haggis while in Scotland?

 Channing: Never ate any haggis, but Jamie lost a bet and had to eat some. (sorry, he says he can’t tell me what the bet was)

 If you could have diner with three people, dead or alive, who would you chose?

 Channing: Ghenges Kahn, Buster Keaton, and God himself.